Straubing Tigers: EHC Straubing (1981–2002)

-The EHC Straubing was founded when the hockey team split from the TSV Straubing in 1981.
-The ice hocky stadium has belonged to the city of Straubing since the foundation of the EHC Straubing.
-Although the EHC reached the 7th place in the Season 1982/83 they had to start again in 4. league because of financial problems.
+EHC Straubing was founded when the hockey team split from the TSV Straubing in 1981.
+The ice hockey stadium has belonged to the city of Straubing since the foundation of EHC Straubing.
+Although EHC finished in 7th place in the 1982/83 season, they had to start again in the 4. league because of financial problems.
 The EHC Straubing adapted the nickname "Die Tiger" (the tigers) in 1994 and mainly played in the Oberliga (third league) until they rose back to the 2nd Bundesliga in the year 2000.
-The professional section split from the EHC Straubing when it had to register bankruptcy in April 2002 and the Straubing Tigers AG was founded.
-Since then the EHC trains the junior teams of the Straubing Tigers and also contains a hobby team.
+The professional section split from EHC Straubing when it had to declare bankruptcy in April 2002 and the Straubing Tigers AG was founded.
+Since then EHC trains the junior teams of the Straubing Tigers, and also includes a recreational team.

 Straubing Tigers (since 2002)

 After Straubing lost the finals of the 2nd Bundesliga against EV Duisburg in 2005, they won the championship in 2006 and were promoted to the DEL for the first time in history.
 Straubing is by far the smallest town which has a team in the DEL and also has one of the lowest budgets in the entire league.
-When the Straubing Tigers reached a playoff rank for the first time in 2012 they miraculously won the quarter finals against the Grizzly Adams Wolfsburg with a sweep and got to the semi-finals where they lost to the later German champion Eisbären Berlin.
+When the Straubing Tigers reached a playoff rank for the first time in 2012 they miraculously won the quarter-finals against the Grizzly Adams Wolfsburg with a sweep and got to the semi-finals where they lost to the later German champion Eisbären Berlin.
 With one of the lowest budgets in the entire league Straubing regularly manages to get to the playoffs since 2012 and even qualified for the Champions Hockey League when they finished in the top three in the 2019–20 season.
 Their first season in the CHL was cancelled due to the COVID-19 pandemic but they qualified again for the season 2022-2023, where they won the group stage and played against Frölunda HC in the round of 16.